fairandsmart/consent-iframe-integration-test/README.md

 # fair[&]smart - consent iframe integration test

-Some code to demonstrate and check a consent form lifecycle.
+Some code to demonstrate and check the lifecycle of a concent form created using Fair and Smart Right Consent platform.

 ## in a nutshell
 * put your own values (organization ID, model ID etc ...) in config.ini ;